iFun/Notes/PHIL145/README.md

 #### Any set of evidence no matter how large. will not uniquely select a scientific theory

-evidents always underdetermine the theory
+evidence always underdetermine the theory
 Science is __fallible__

 ### Strong Program